 The pathogenesis or background explanation, as to why psoriasis occurs is that cells in the skin that form by mitosis in the basement membrane of the skin and grow upward.
 Below the basement membrane are the blood vessels supplying nutrients and oxygen, as the cells grow upward in layers the oxygen gets less and less to the cells and eventually die off and slough off as part of the epidermis this is normal skin growth.

 In a normal course of an injury, you may scrape your elbow and the usual repair mechanism takes place leaving a close resemblance of the original skin matrix.
 Patients with psoriasis may have the exact same scrape to the elbow that might have 30 cells layers above the basement membrane.
 This is supplied by the vascular system, however, the genetic program in these patients instead of re-growing 30 layers of cells, re-grows 200 layers of cells and the vascular supply was not designed for this magnitude and simply cannot support this increased thickness.
+The layers of dead skin now manifest as the traditional dried, scaly, white psoriasis lesions.

 John Drew Laurusonis